 Elliott prepped at Northridge High School where she was a four-time First Team All-State performer.
 She finished among the top 13 at the IHSAA State Cross Country Meet all four years of her high school career and was part of four conference and sectional championship teams and six squads that earned regional titles.

-Megan and her husband, Rick, were married in June 2014 and the couple resides in the Fayetteville area with their dog Rocky.
+Megan and her husband, Rick, were married in June 2014 and the couple resides in the Fayetteville area with their sons Otto and Rhodes.